dgriffin21/Week-16-Homework-Penetration-Testing-1/SubmissionFile.md

 #### Step 1: Google Dorking

-- Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is:
+- Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is: **Karl Fitzgerald**

-- How can this information be helpful to an attacker:
+- How can this information be helpful to an attacker: **By using Karl ass a target to gain access to the maximum amount of company info.**

 #### Step 2: DNS and Domain Discovery

 Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:

-  1. Where is the company located:
+  1. Where is the company located: **Sunnyvale, CA**

-  2. What is the NetRange IP address:
+  2. What is the NetRange IP address:**65.61.137.64 - 65.61.137.127**

-  3. What is the company they use to store their infrastructure:
+  3. What is the company they use to store their infrastructure: **Rackspace Backbone Engineering**

-  4. What is the IP address of the DNS server:
+  4. What is the IP address of the DNS server:**65.61.137.117**

 #### Step 3: Shodan

-- What open ports and running services did Shodan find:
+- What open ports and running services did Shodan find: **Ports: 80, 443, 8080** **Services: Apache Tomcat, Coyote JSP Engine**

 #### Step 4: Recon-ng